jtpotato/jtpotato.github.io/posts/2023/how-this-blog-was-made.md

 - `framer-motion` for animations
 - Blurred `<canvas>` background.
 Circles are given velocity and direction and constantly reprinted to canvas.
 Canvas is darkened after every frame to create a fade-out effect.
+- Velocity of circles is affected by user scroll.